New York City Assault Injury LawyerClick For Your Free Consulation

 Have you been the victim of assault and battery in New York City, NY?
 You have the right to hold your attacker accountable.
 You may be entitled to compensation for your pain and suffering, medical expenses, lost earnings, and more.

-For over 25 years, the Law Offices of Jay S. Knispel, LLC has fought for injury victims in all five boroughs.
+For over 25 years, the Law Offices of Jay S. Knispel Personal Injury Lawyers has fought for injury victims in all five boroughs.
 We represent injured clients and pursue compensation for the injuries you have suffered.
 Contact our law office at (212) 564-2800 for a free case review with a New York City assault injury lawyer to discuss how we can help you.

 When you suffer serious injury due to someone else’s intentional wrongdoing, they should be held accountable for their actions.
 An NYC personal injury lawyer can help you pursue compensation from your attacker for your injuries.
 At the Law Offices of Jay S. Knispel, LLC, we will pursue damages from your attacker and other parties involved in your attack, like a property owner with negligent security.